 Example.
 Susan is a National Guard member.
 She and her husband sign a mortgage to buy a house at a subprime interest rate of 9%.
 Their payments are $1,900 a month.
 Six months later, Susan is called to active duty and deployed to Afghanistan.
 Her husband continues paying the mortgage at the required rate while Susan serves in Afghanistan for 15 months.
 When she returns home and is released from active duty, she learns from a military counselor that she was entitled to have the mortgage payments reduced while she was on active duty.
 She promptly sends a notice to the lender of her entitlement to the 6% interest rate, with a copy of her Afghanistan deployment orders, and demands that retroactive adjustments be made.
 She receives a check for $6,000.
 That’s 15 months times $400, the amount her payment would have been lowered had the interest rate reduction been made when she went on active duty.

 Also, lenders may not negatively affect your credit rating for receiving the benefits you’re entitled to under the SCRA.

-In addition to the federal law, most states have their own statutes that provide additional protections for service members.
-Your state’s page, if available, in our Summary of State Foreclosure Laws lists the citations for your state’s law.
-If your state's page isn't available online, check out Appendix A (State Information) in Nolo's The Foreclosure Survival Guide or talk to an attorney.
+In addition to the federal law, most states have their own statutes that provide additional protections for servicemembers.
+For more information, check out Appendix A (State Information) in Nolo's The Foreclosure Survival Guide or talk to an attorney.